Shamir-Lab/Recycler/README.md

 * *\<coverage levels of nodes at the time they are removed\>* - e.g., \[19.8677, 34.7286\]
 * *\<node numbers in the original graph making up this cycle\>* - e.g., \[2801, 2387\].
 This can be useful for visualizing the path in tools like [Bandage](https://rrwick.github.io/Bandage/)

+# Compatibiltiy
+We are aware other tools can be used to generate the inputs to Recycler - e.g., Bowtie2 for BAM files and Megahit for FASTGs, - however, we have not tested them with Recycler.
+We welcome user feedback regarding this point, and compatibilty issues that arise may be posted to the issues tracker above!